 When Secret Service agent Clint Hill heard the first gunshot in Dallas on November 22, 1963, he raced toward John F. Kennedy's limo to throw his body over Jackie and the president, but he was a second too late.

-When shots rang out in Dealey Plaza, many mistook the sound for fireworks.
+When gunshots rang out as President John F. Kennedy’s motorcade drove through Dealey Plaza in Dallas, Texas on Nov.
+22, 1963, many initially mistook the sound for fireworks.
 But not Secret Service agent Clint Hill.

-Hill had been assigned to protect First Lady Jackie Kennedy on Nov.
-22, 1963.
+Hill had been assigned to protect First Lady Jackie Kennedy that day.
 And when he heard gunfire, Hill ran toward the presidential motorcade.
-Of the several Secret Service agents just feet from President John F. Kennedy, he was the only one to do so.
+Of the several Secret Service agents who were just feet from President John F. Kennedy, Hill was the only one to run toward his car.

-Although he leaped onto the back of the Kennedys’ limousine and managed to push Jackie back inside, Clint Hill was too late to save the president.
-And the agent blamed himself for years.
+Although he leaped onto the back of the Kennedys’ limousine and managed to push Jackie back inside, Clint Hill was, despite his heroics, too late to save the president.

 Who Was Secret Service Agent Clint Hill?